|Responsible Unit:||Academic Affairs|

 The purpose of this policy is to ensure the College is in full compliance with SUNY requirements regarding students with previous felony convictions.

-This policy applies to all prospective and current students at the College at Brockport.
+This policy applies to all prospective and current students at SUNY Brockport.

 There are no definitions for this policy at this time.

-1. Required or optional, credit-bearing, clinical and field experience or internship
+- Required or optional, credit-bearing, clinical and field experience or internship (all academic units),

 Department chairs must communicate to their undergraduate majors and graduate students that a felony record might preclude taking certain courses in the major that might preclude graduating or obtaining licensure in a chosen field of study.